 Guoyu 國語 "Discourses of the states" is a collection of anecdotes and discourses, mostly between rulers and ministers, from the Spring and Autumn period 春秋 (770-5th cent.
 BCE).
-Zuo Qiuming 左丘明 has formerly been thought being the author of the collection, as well as that of the Zuozhuan, 左傳 a parallel tradition and commentary to the Confucian classic Chunqiu 春秋 "Spring and Autumn Annals".
-His authorship of the Guoyu can not be proved.
+Zuo Qiuming 左丘明 (around 500) was formerly believed being the author of the collection, as well as that of the Zuozhuan 左傳, a parallel tradition and commentary to the Confucian Classic Chunqiu 春秋 "Spring and Autumn Annals".
+His authorship of the Guoyu cannot be attested.

 The 21 juan of the Guoyu are arranged by the names of the eight states at whose court the discussion or the story took place, namely Zhou 周 – the old royal court -, Lu 魯 – the home state of Confucius -, Qi 齊, Jin 晉, Zheng 鄭, Chu 楚, Wu 吳, and Yue 越.
 The stories of Jin occupy the largest part of the Guoyu, that of the southern, "semi-barbarian" states Chu, Wu, and Yue only a relatively small part, although their rulers played a significant role in the hegemonial state system of the Spring and Autumn period.
 The time-frame is from the reign of King Zhou Muwang 周穆王 (10th cent.) to the time of Duke Daogong of Lu 魯悼公 (r.
 466-429).